hyperledger-identus/prism-vdr-driver/prism-vdr-specification.md

 Create Storage entry     | `E-7`    | Create a new storage entry.
 Where the identifier is the `HASH_ALGORITHM` of the protobuf.
 Update Storage entry     | `E-8`    | Builds a chain on a storage entry to update the state of that entry.
 Deactivate Storage entry | `E-9`    | Deactivate the storage entry.
 This is an end stat and can no longer be activated.
+Clone (git branch)       | ?????    | (Same data, different reference) - Like the and create event.
+But point to another Storage entry, forking the data at the current state.
+FORCE                    | ?????    | (Same reference, different data) - Like the an update event.
+But forces the data state in a previously state.
+Maybe even allowance for cleaning up and starting fresh; changing the type of the encoded data; Fork another storage entry
+Mark immutable           | ?????    | (Same reference, same data, but static) - Like deactivate and considered valid event after the DID (onwer) is deactivated. (this is dangerous IMO same was as deactivate storage entries and DID is dangerous) git cherry-pick          | ?????    |cherry-pick Update entry another another place? (maybe overkill IMO)

 Note:
 The amount of information stored in a Storage Entry should be relatively small.